mikejhouseman/Homewrecker2/README.md

     ```json
     {
-      "message": "Review couldn't be found"
+      "message": "Review could not be found"
     }
     ```

-* Error response: Cannot add any more images because there is a maximum of 10 images per resource
+* Error response: Cannot add any more images because there is a maximum of 4 images per resource
   * Status Code: 403
   * Headers: